 Environmental properties.
 We varied four environmental properties.
-The first is sample size, which limits the amount of learning available to a decision maker to estimate a strategy's free parameters and directly affects the variance component of prediction error.
-The second is the distribution of cue validities.
-Two types were distinguished: (a) J-shaped (coded as "1"), where the highest cue validity ρ_1 is higher than the other two to the extent that $\rho_1 > (\rho_2 + \rho_3)$, and (b) not J-shaped (coded as "0"), where validities are distributed otherwise.
-As described above, we predicted that, relative to logistic regression, Δ -inference should perform better when sample size is small and in environments where the distribution of cue validities is J-shaped.
+The first was sample size, which limits the amount of learning available to a decision maker to estimate a strategy's free parameters and directly affects the variance component of prediction error.
+The second was the distribution of cue validities.
+Two types were distinguished: (1) J-shaped (coded as "1"), where the highest cue validity $\rho_1$ is higher than the other two to the extent that $\rho_1 > (\rho_2 + \rho_3)$ ; and (2) not J-shaped (coded as "0"), where validities are distributed otherwise.
+As described above, we predicted that, relative to logistic regression, $\Delta$ -inference should perform better when sample size is small and in environments where the distribution of cue validities is J-shaped.

-The third property is linear predictability, which is defined as the R^2 of the best linear regression in an environment and is a critical environmental property to a lens model analysis (e.g., Cooksey, 1996).
-We measured linear predictability by first simulating 1,000,000 cases in an environment and then getting the R^2 of the linear regression that used the three cues as predictors of the criterion variable.
+The third property was linear predictability, which is defined as the $R^2$ of the best linear regression in an environment and is a critical environmental property to a lens model analysis (e.g., Cooksey, 1996).
+We measured linear predictability by first simulating 1,000,000 cases in an environment and then getting the $R^2$ of the linear regression that used the three cues as predictors of the criterion variable.
 Because each environment was linear in this study, linear predictability represents how predictable an environment was when the theoretically best model was used.
 Hogarth and Karelaia (2007) showed that the performance of both linear and nonlinear strategies increases in environments with higher linear predictabilities but that the direction of their relative performance is ambiguous.

-Finally, we varied the best cue's relative predictiveness, which is the ratio between the R^2 of a linear regression using only the best cue and the linear predictability in an environment.
+Finally, we varied the best cue's relative predictiveness, which is the ratio between the $R^2$ of a linear regression using only the best cue and the linear predictability in an environment.
 It represents the amount of information contained in the best cue relative to others and should be higher in J-shaped environments and in environments where intercue correlations are higher.
-When the best cue's relative predictiveness is higher, Δ -inference does not need to search much further beyond the best cue to reach a decision (Luan et al., 2014); however, as with higher linear predictability, it is unclear how different types of strategies would perform relative to each other in such environments.
+When the best cue's relative predictiveness is higher, $\Delta$ -inference does not need to search much further beyond the best cue to reach a decision (Luan et al., 2014); however, as with higher linear predictability, it is unclear how different types of strategies would perform relative to each other in such environments.

 Of the four properties, sample size does not depend on the statistical characteristics of a simulated environment, whereas the other three do and their values vary across environments.

-Among these three properties, distribution of cue validities is highly correlated with relative predictiveness of the best cue (r = .73) and negatively correlated with linear predictability (r = -.26), which is also negatively correlated with the best cue's relative predictiveness (r = -.32).
+Among these three properties, distribution of cue validities was highly correlated with relative predictiveness of the best cue (r = .73) and negatively correlated with linear predictability (r = -.26), which was also negatively correlated with the best cue's relative predictiveness (r = -.32).

 Model testing.
-As in Study 1, we tested the predictive accuracy of logistic regression and Δ -inference using cross-validation in three sample-size conditions: 30, 100, and 1,000.
+As in Study 1, we tested the predictive accuracy of logistic regression and $\Delta$ -inference using cross-validation in three sample-size conditions: 30, 100, and 1,000.
 However, instead of testing different proportions of training cases in a sample, we applied a fixed 60-40 split in this study.
 In each environment, the two strategies' performances were based on 10,000 random samples in the n = 30 and n = 100 conditions and 1,000 in the n = 1,000 condition.

-Because we tested only two strategies and were concerned exclusively with their relative performance in this study, the main measure we assessed is the relative frequency of logistic regression predicting better than Δ -inference across all samples in a sample-size condition.
+Because we tested only two strategies and were concerned exclusively with their relative performance in this study, the main measure we assessed was the relative frequency of logistic regression predicting better than $\Delta$ -inference across all samples in a sample-size condition.
 For example, there were 10,000 samples in the n = 100 condition.
-In a specific environment, suppose that the prediction accuracy of logistic regression was higher than that of Δ -inference in 5,000 samples, lower in 4,000, and tied with it in the other 1,000 samples.
-The relative frequency was calculated by adding half of the frequency when the two were tied to the frequency that logistic regression was truly better.
-In the above example, it is then $.50 + .50 \times .10 = .55$.
+In a specific environment, suppose that the prediction accuracy of logistic regression was higher than that of $\Delta$ -inference in 5,000 samples, lower in 4,000, and tied